mebigyan1/gittutorial/README.md

 If you want to add all the files that is in the local repository (refering to your project directory) you do it by:
 > git add .

-"." just says you want to add all of the things in the current directory
+"." just says you want to add all of the files in the current directory.

+Then you need to commit these changes locally.
+You also need to add a commit message.
+Both things can be done with the same command by:
+> git commit -m "&lt;Your commit message&gt;"

+-m flag is used for adding commit message.

+Finally you need to push your changes to the remote repository by:
+> git push origin master

+You need to provide your credentials if this is your first time using git following this tutorial.
+Once you provide credentials here it will be saved and used for future purpose if you followed from the beginning of this tutorial.